ytpk/revanced-patches/docs/2_skeleton.md

    Usually, patches consist out of a single class.
 The class can be used to create methods and fields for the patch, or provide a framework for other patches, in case it is meant to be used as a dependency patch.

-   The [ReVanced Patches](https://github.com/revanced/revanced-patches) follow a convention to name the class of patches:
+   [ReVanced Patches](https://github.com/revanced/revanced-patches) follow a convention to name the class of patches:

    Example: _The class for a patch which disables ads should be called `DisableAdsPatch`, for a patch which adds a new download feature it should be called `DownloadsPatch`._